 I may love my luxury dining experiences, and relish the opportunity to dine fancy, but I also love to eat local.
 Eating local, though, starts with understanding local ingredients.
 The perfect way to start understanding those ingredients is to explore the fresh food markets.
-But, when traveling to a beach destination, like Phuket, we often spend all of our time enjoying the pool and the ocean view.
+But, when traveling to a beach destination, like Phuket, Thailand, we often spend all of our time enjoying the pool and the ocean view.
 We never think about touring a food market.
 That’s why this tour of the Patong market, Phuket’s local fresh food market, was such a treat.

 Touring Food Markets When Traveling

 While touring Patong market I was in heaven.
 There are times when I’m not fond of walking through wet markets in Southeast Asia.
 Sometimes, they tend to be a little too authentic, and a little too wet.
 Chau Long market in Hanoi, is a perfect example.
 Vendors are slicing up meat and dealing with all of the nasty bits.
 The ground is soaking wet, and splashy.
 Enough said.